 PIN for later reference – Places to See in the Grampians National Park

-This article may contain affiliate links.
-For full information, please see our affiliate disclaimer here.
+This article may contain affiliate links, meaning if you decide to purchase via my links, I may earn a commission at no additional cost to you.
+For complete information, please see our affiliate disclaimer here.

 Are you visiting Melbourne for the first time?
 Read my travel guide to Melbourne.

-Also read "Hike from Lake Daylesford to Hepburn Mineral Springs“.
+Also read | “Hike from Lake Daylesford to Hepburn Mineral Springs“.

 The Balconies lookout

-- Total distance: 2.2 kilometres return.
+- Total Distance: 2.2 kilometres return.

-- Time taken: 30 minutes to 1 hour.
+- Time Taken: 30 minutes to 1 hour.